webcomponents/webcomponents.github.io/src/documents/articles/introduction-to-custom-elements.html.md

 });
 ```

-# Combining with Templates and Shadow DOM
+# Combining Custom Elements with Templates and Shadow DOM

-By using Templates and Shadow DOM in the custom element, you can make the
+By using Templates and Shadow DOM in a custom element, you can make the element
-element easier to handle and resusable.
-With templates, defining content of your
+easier to handle and resusable.
+With templates, defining the content of your
 custom element can be declarative.
 With Shadow DOM, styles, ids and classes of
 the content can be scoped to itself.

 You can utilize them when the custom element is created using `.createdCallback()`.
 Let's have a look at a sample code.
 To learn about Templates and Shadow DOM,
-read respective articles
+read the respective articles
 ([Template](http://webcomponents.org/articles/introduction-to-template-element),
 [Shadow DOM](http://webcomponents.org/articles/introduction-to-shadow-dom))
 written previously.